 Making Ahead

-Prepare the blondie batter up to two days in advance and store it in the refrigerator.
+Prepare the blondie batter up to 2 days in advance and refrigerate it.
 When ready to bake, let the dough come to room temperature for easier spreading in the pan.
 This flexibility makes it easy to enjoy fresh blondies with minimal preparation time.

 Recommended Products